1. Blog

 Motivation and Current efforts in ZKML

-We live in a world where AI/ML-generated content is becoming indistinguishable from content generated by humans.
-Zero-knowledge cryptography will allow us to make statements like: “a given piece of content C came out of model M applied to some input X.” We'd be able to verify that a given output was created by a large language model like chatGPT, a text-to-image model like DALL-E 2 or any other model that we create a zero-knowledge circuit representation for.
+In a world where AI-generated content increasingly resembles human-created content, the potential application of zero-knowledge cryptography could help us determine that a particular piece of content was produced by applying a specific model to a given input.
+This could provide a means for verifying outputs from large language models like GPT4, text-to-image models such as DALL-E 2, or any other models, if a zero-knowledge circuit representation is created for them.
 The zero-knowledge property of these proofs would allow us to also hide parts of the input or the model as well if need be.
 A good example of this would be applying a machine learning model on some sensitive data where a user would be able to know the result of model inference on their data without revealing their input to any third party (e.g., in the medical industry).

-We did some research on the state of the art of zero-knowledge cryptography in the context of creating proofs for ML models and created an aggregation of the relevant research, articles, applications, and codebases that belong to this domain.
+We researched the state of the art of zero-knowledge cryptography in the context of creating proofs for ML models and created an aggregation of the relevant research, articles, applications, and codebases that belong to this domain.
 Resources on ZKML can be found on the ZKML community's awesome-zkml repository on GitHub.

-The Modulus Labs team recently released a paper titled “The cost of intelligence”, where they benchmark existing ZK proof systems against a wide range of models of different sizes.
+The Modulus Labs team recently released a paper titled “The Cost of Intelligence”, where they benchmark existing ZK proof systems against a wide range of models of different sizes.
 It is currently possible to create proofs for models of around 18M parameters in about 50 seconds running on a powerful AWS machine using a proving system like plonky2.
-A graph from this paper can be found below:
+Figure 1 illustrates the scaling behavior of different proving systems as the number of parameters of a neural network are increased:

 Source: “The Cost of Intelligence: Proving Machine Learning Inference with Zero-Knowledge.”
 Modulus Labs.
 Fig. 2, pp. 12.
 January 20, 2023.

-There are several teams working on improving ZK technology, creating optimized hardware for the operations that occur inside ZK proofs, and building optimized implementations of these protocols for specific use cases.
-As the technology matures, bigger models will be ZK-provable on less powerful machines and in a shorter period of time.
-We hope these advancements will allow new ZKML applications and use cases to emerge.
+There are several teams working on improving ZK technology, creating optimized hardware to speed up the computation of ZK proofs, particularly for resource-intensive tasks such as the prover and verifier algorithms.
+As ZK technology matures it will be possible to prove bigger models on less powerful machines in a smaller period of time due to improvements in specialized hardware, proof system architecture (proof size, verification time, proof generation time, etc) and more performant ZK protocol implementations.
+We expect these advancements will allow new ZKML applications and use cases to emerge.

-In order to decide whether ZKML could be used for a given application, we can examine how the properties of ZK cryptography would address an issue with machine learning.
+In order to decide whether ZKML could be used for a given application, we can examine how the properties of ZK cryptography would help enable certain use cases.
 This can be illustrated as a Venn Diagram:

 Venn Diagram explaining how ZK and ML primitives and technologies can be combined together

-• ZK vs. Validity - These terms are oftentimes used interchangeably in the industry since validity proofs are ZK proofs that don't hide parts of the computation or its results.
+ZK proofs vs. Validity proofs - These terms are oftentimes used interchangeably in the industry since validity proofs are ZK proofs that don't hide parts of the computation or its results.
 In the context of ZKML, most current applications are leveraging the validity proof aspect of ZK proofs.

 • On-chain verifiable ML trading bot - RockyBot